This is summer, indeed!

 Freestanding

-The structure of Cornus branches appears as if floating and very light.
-To achieve this effect, black pokes (1.8 mm) were drilled into a weathered block of wood, and the Cornus branches were impaled on the pokes.
-The whole is given strength by connecting each Cornus stem in at least three places with bindwire and pierced with pieces of black pokes.
-The flowers, Papaver, Clematis Amazing Kansas, Tulipa, Ranunculus, are placed only at the top to show off the structure and make the whole look elegant.
+The structure of Cornus branches appears to be floating and very light.
+To achieve this effect, black pokes (1.8 mm) are drilled into a weathered block of wood, and the Cornus branches are speared onto the pokes.
+The whole is strengthened by connecting each Cornus stem to each other in at least three places with binding wire and piercing them with pieces of black pokes.
+The flowers, Papaver, Clematis Amazing Kansas, Tulipa, Ranunculus, are placed only at the top so that the structure is shown to its best advantage and the whole looks elegant.